-Meghan Markle's Coat Of Arms Reportedly Breaks A Major Royal Tradition
+Meghan Markle's New Coat Of Arms Breaks The Biggest Royal Tradition Yet

 Ever since Prince Harry and Meghan Markle, Duke and Duchess of Sussex, got engaged, there's been no shortage of Meghan and her Prince rocking the boat when it comes to breaking longstanding royal traditions.
 From the start, Prince Harry broke from royal tradition just by falling in love with an American who's mixed race (*gasp*), but even their wedding ceremony broke from tradition over and over again.
 Meghan wasn't escorted down the aisle by her father, and Prince Harry is wearing a wedding ring (unlike Prince William, Duke of Cambridge, who does not), and the list goes on and on.
 And if you thought the royal couple tying the knot would bring an end to their rule-breaking streak, you were mistaken.
 Meghan Markle's coat of arms has been gifted to the newly minted duchess, and it breaks from royal tradition in a major way.

 According to People, the Coat of Arms is traditionally presented to the father of the bride and her family just ahead of the royal wedding like Kate Middleton, Duchess of Cambridge, did a week before she married Prince William, Duke of Cambridge.